Norwich Castle: History

-About the year 1100, the motte was made higher and the surrounding ditch deepened.
+By about 1100, the motte had been made higher and the surrounding ditch deepened.
 The stone keep, which stands today, was built on the south west part of the motte between 1094 and 1121.
 The keep internally had two floors.
 The entrance was to the upper floor on the eastern side, accessed via an external stone stairway to a forebuilding which became known as Bigod Tower.
 An area of land surrounding the castle, known as the Castle Fee was immediately brought under royal control, probably for defensive purposes.

 During the Revolt of 1173–1174, in which Henry II's sons rebelled and started a civil war, Norwich Castle was put in a state of readiness.
 Hugh Bigod, 1st Earl of Norfolk, one of the more powerful earls, joined the revolt against Henry.
 Bigod landed 318 Flemish soldiers in England in May 1174 and with 500 of his own men advanced on and captured Norwich Castle.
 Fourteen prisoners were held for ransom.
 When peace was restored later that year, Norwich was returned to royal control.

 The castle provided sanctuary to Jews fleeing the violence that erupted against them across East Anglia in Lent 1190, and which reached Norwich on 6 February (Shrove Tuesday).
 Those Jews unable to find safety inside the castle were massacred.

 The Pipe Rolls, records of royal expenditure, note that repairs were carried out at the castle in 1156–1158 and 1204–1205.
+Thomas de Burgh (/də'bɜːr/ də-BUR, [dəbuʁ]; c.
+1170 – ?), younger brother of William de Burgh, Lord of Connacht and Hubert de Burgh, Earl of Kent, and older brother of Geoffrey de Burgh, Bishop of Ely, became the castellan in 1215.

 The castle as a prison

-Parts of Norwich castle were used as a prison from an early stage.
+Parts of Norwich castle were used as a prison from an early stage; a gaol was made in the castle which serviced the wider county.
+State prisoners were confined in this gaol in 1264 and 1274.
 Sometimes the earl in charge of a royal castle refused to allow the sheriff to imprison convicted criminals therein, even though it had been customary to do so.
-In Edward III's reign, an Act of Parliament was passed that gave sheriffs control over the prisons within royal castles.
+In 1340, an Act of Parliament was passed that gave sheriffs control over the prisons within royal castles.
 From this time, Norwich castle became the public gaol of the county of Norfolk.
-The king retained ownership of the castle and continued to appoint a constable to look after it in his name.

-The prison reformer John Howard visited six times between 1774 and 1782.
+The king retained ownership of the castle and continued to appoint a constable to look after it in his name.By the 18th century, the stone of the castle had blackened, its battlements had decayed, and the castle ditch was being used for rubbish disposal.
+The prison reformer John Howard visited six times between 1773 and 1782.
 He recorded the highest number of inmates at 53; split between felons and debtors.
 Howard described an upper gaol with ten cells, a low gaol and a dungeon restricted to male felons.
 He was especially critical of the limited separate facilities for women prisoners.